-RDCC is the official publication of the "Rede de Pesquisa de Direito Civil Contemporâneo" (Research Network of Contemporary Private Law), which is composed of groups that include twelve of the largest universities in Brazil, in addition to groups from foreign universities.
-These research groups are coordinated by professors of Private Law, Roman Law, Comparative Law, Commercial Law and Legal History.
+RDCC is the official publication of the "Rede de Pesquisa de Direito Civil Contemporâneo" (Research Network of Contemporary Private Law), which is composed of groups that include seven of the largest universities in Brazil.
+Said research groups are coordinated by professors of Private Law, Roman Law, Comparative Law, Commercial Law and Legal History.